janboddez/import-from-mastodon/README.md

    ```

    To manually register a new Mastodon app, log into your Mastodon account and head over to your preferences and choose 'Development'.
 Register a new app with at least the `read:accounts read:statuses write:media write:statuses` scopes—choose any name you like—and generate an access token.
 The other settings are best left untouched.

+3. Share only, and forget about the import thing.

+   Er, simply disable _this_ plugin, and set up Share on Mastodon only.